Skip navigation

 Before using tretinoin,

-- plan to avoid unnecessary or prolonged exposure to sunlight or ultraviolet light (tanning beds and sunlamps) and to wear protective clothing, sunglasses, and sunscreen.
-Tretinoin may make your skin sensitive to sunlight or ultraviolet light.
+• plan to avoid unnecessary or prolonged exposure to sunlight or ultraviolet light (tanning beds and sunlamps).
+Wear protective clothing, sunglasses, and sunscreen, especially over the treated areas.

-- you should know that weather extremes, such as wind and cold, may be particularly irritating.
+• you should know that weather extremes, such as wind and cold, may be particularly irritating to the treated areas.

 What should I do if I forget a dose?